-- Providing new skills and professional development training and education in sustainable agriculture to young adults.
+- Providing new skills and professional development training and education in sustainable agriculture to adults.

 - Developing a community-based approach to health disparities by training individuals to produce and distribute organically grown vegetables in the local urban environment.